Discover the Fastest Birds in North America

 Fastest Bug Catchers

 It’s not easy to discern how many flying insects go down the hatch of a single swallow, swift or purple martin every day, but it’s a lot.
 Tirelessly coursing the air at about 30 mph, these incredible insect eaters gulp down anything and everything, from tiny gnats to big dragonflies and butterflies.
 Each species has its own preferred altitude: Tree swallows usually stay within 40 feet of the ground, for instance, while purple martins patrol as high as 500 feet.
+Learn to identify 8 types of swallows.

 We’d have to chomp 300 cheeseburgers a day to keep up with the eating habits of hummingbirds, if our body worked as fast as theirs.
 The metabolism of a hummingbird is faster than that of almost every other animal on earth; only the body of the tiny shrew works faster.
 In flight, a hummer’s heart rate is around 1,000 beats a minute.
 Its digestion is 70 times faster than ours.
 This warp-speed metabolism slows down when a hummer isn’t flying.
 That’s why, although you might not guess from the constant buzz at your feeder, hummingbirds spend most of their waking hours perched and resting.
+Check out 13 jaw-dropping facts about hummingbirds.

 Fall migration for the blackpoll warbler is a supermarathon combined with a binge of weight gain and loss.
 Their epic trip from northern Canada to South America includes 2,000 miles across the open water of the Atlantic Ocean.
 Small but mighty, the chickadee-size birds may fly that stretch nonstop, for more than 80 hours!
 To get fuel for the flight, these birds go on an eating binge and may almost double their weight in a week to 10 days, although the fattest blackpolls still weigh less than an ounce.
 They burn off any extra fat by the time they reach South America.